llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * Implicit `firstprivate` for scalars
-        * For `present`, `copy`, `copyin`, `copyout`, `create`, and `no_create` clauses and their aliases, support is the same as for the `data` directive, as described above.
+        * For `present`, `copy`, `copyin`, `copyout`, `create`, and `no_create` clauses and their aliases, support is the same as for the `data` directive, as described above, including source-to-source mode caveats.
         * `firstprivate` clause
         * `private` clause
         * `reduction` clause